David Tomlinson: Personal life and death

 Tomlinson was first married to Mary Lindsay Hiddingh, daughter of L. Seton Lindsay, the vice president of the New York Life Insurance Company.
 She had been widowed in 1941 when her husband, Major Armand Guy Hiddingh, was killed in action, leaving her to care for their two young sons.
 Tomlinson married Mary in New York in September 1943, but on 2 December 1943, she killed herself and her two sons in a murder–suicide by jumping from a hotel in New York City, after learning that she could not take her two sons with her to join Tomlinson in England until WWII ended.

 Tomlinson's second wife was actress Audrey Freeman (born 12 November 1931), whom he married on 17 May 1953, and the couple remained together for 47 years until his death.
 They had four sons.

+Owing to the autism diagnosis of his third son, Willie, Tomlinson campaigned for early awareness of autism in the UK, using his connections to gain the help of friends in showbusiness, and raising a record amount of money from a television appeal, in the 1970s.
+He and his wife Audrey, among others, helped to found Somerset Court, the first residential home in Europe dedicated to adults with autism.

 Tomlinson died peacefully in his sleep at King Edward VII's Hospital, Westminster, at 4 a.m. on 24 June 2000, after suffering a stroke.
 He was 83 years old.
 He was interred at his estate grounds in Mursley, Buckinghamshire.
 Tomlinson had joked that he wanted "actor of genius, irresistible to women" as an epitaph.